In Short

 Western Australia

 In Western Australia, stamp duty is payable on the sale of business assets, including goodwill and intellectual property.
-The Duties Act 2008 (WA) is the relevant law outlining the requirement to pay stamp duty.
+The Duties Act 2008 (WA) is the relevant law that requires stamp duty to be paid.
 Likewise, the responsible authority is the State Revenue – Department of Finance (WA).

 You have to pay stamp duty once after the exchange of business assets.
 The stamp duty is payable within one month after you receive an assessment notice from the State Revenue.